reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 It will look like this on the web: :ref:`user_configuration_file`

-Or to have the (table, figure etc) number used numref will work.
+Or to have the (table, figure etc) number used numref will also work.
 Example::

   :numref:`user_configuration_file`